Nixteridakis/WTM-Berlin-JCC/Course 2/homework/README.md

 # Cinema Theater
 ================

-A data model were a person is watching a movie in a theater that are both attached to a specific price.
+A data model were a person is watching a movie in a theater and both have a specific price.
 There is a shop were you can buy different items at different prices.

 Two external modules have been used for this: